simonf7/tocc/README.md

 ##### Observations

-I've made a few assumptions while implementing this solutions and in a "real" project would go back to the designer and/or project lead for clarification.
+I've made a few assumptions while implementing this solution and in a "real" project would go back to the designer and/or project lead for clarification.

 - I've assumed the text shown in each form field is meant to be a placeholder to highlight the function of the field.